Wouter125/Chart/README.md

 ## How to use

 To give you an idea of how to configure the line chart here are two examples.
-For more details see [Parameters](#parameters) .
+For more details see [parameters](#parameters).

 **Linear line with graph points and axes**
 ```